Medication Procedure and Frequently Asked Question Guide

 • Melatonin

 All medications, prescription or “over the counter,” must be kept in our Health Center.
 Campers are not allowed to self-medicate without prior approval from our medical staff.
-The exception to this policy is for topical acne medications, inhalers and epi-pens which campers may keep in their rooms as developmentally appropriate.
+The exception to this policy is for topical acne medications, inhalers, and epi-pens which campers may keep in their rooms as developmentally appropriate.
 Should a camper require an inhaler or EpiPen with them at all times, they will be responsible for carrying these items in a backpack to each of their activities.
-Prescriptions for these can be filled by our pharmacy as well.
 Staff will assist campers as appropriate.

 By law, our nurses cannot assume responsibility for medicating any child unless: